marwiz108/bank-tech-test/README.md

 I need to be able to withdraw money from my account

 As an account holder
+So that I can log my account activity
+I need to have a transaction history

+As an account holder
 So that I can see my transaction history
 I need to be able to print an account statement
 ```